preciofishbone/OmniaDocs/release-notes/28.0.0/index.rst

 - Issue with related links icons not rendering correct. (#114416)
 - Problems with RSS feed not displaying correct. (#116399)
 - Issue with Member of view in My sites. (#112432, #115548, #113141)
+- Rendering issues for Banner block on mobile devices. (#112436)

 Omnia Document Management